Lessyzz/TUTORIAL-Image-Processing/README.md

 # Image_Processing

-Hello,
-The first, i'm not supporting hacking, i just show how to running image processing ^^,

-You need to change folder location on script at lines 16-25-33.

-Replace the locations there with your own.

-You can find folder location, Right click to "Image Processing" folder, click to "Properties" and you can see folder "Location" copy paste it.

-It's done ^^
+This project is just for educational, not supporting hacking!
+Image processing with python-imagesearch

+You can browse this library here: https://pypi.org/project/python-imagesearch/

 The game url: https://gamesge.com/en/whack-a-mole/